tevaughan/how-to-program/how-to-program.md

 # Introduction

 In 1984, Apple Computer[^Apple] changed the world.
 Introduced in that year, the Macintosh was a computer that anybody could use.
-It initiated the widespread adoption of the graphical user interface (GUI), which is conveniently controlled by a pointing device (the mouse).
+Sales of the Macintosh began the widespread adoption of the graphical user interface (GUI), which is conveniently controlled by a pointing device (the mouse), as the standard interface for using a computer.
 Even without any knowledge of how to write a computer program, one could effectively put the Macintosh to work.
 Although easy use was possible with earlier devices, the Macintosh was the first mass-market computing device that did not even ship with programming tools[^Mac-tools].

 [^Apple]: In 2007, the company changed its name from "Apple Computer" to "Apple".